timothyshull/programming_notes/parallelism_and_concurrency/general_overview.md

 # SCMSW
+# TODO: go back and do the self-study sections and add notes here
 - concurrency - dealing with lots of things at once
 - parallelism - doing lots of things at once
 ## Threads and Locks